walshbr/introduction-to-text-analysis/close_reading/exercises.md

 Questions 3-5 ask you to work with our class Prism, available from [here](INSERT URL HERE).
 INSERT URL HERE.
-First, highlight the Prism and then respond to the following:
+Highlight the Prism according to the rules of the game first before responding to the following questions.

 1. I want you to spend some time reading a short passage and then describing the process in as great detail as you can manage.
 What kinds of things do you notice about the passage?
 Are you looking for particular things?
 What goes through your head?
 Then read the passage two more times and repeat the same exercise, describing in detail what goes through your head.
 Your passage to work from: